Welcome

 Germany and Burundi: Bilateral relations

-Following the years of international isolation between 2015 and 2020 in the wake of an attempted coup in 2015 and subsequent unrest, the country’s new President Évariste Ndayishimiye is taking a more open approach in terms of foreign policy.
-As a result, Burundi has relaunched political dialogue with the European Union and its member states.
+Following the years of international isolation in the wake of an attempted coup in 2015 and subsequent unrest, President Ndayishimiye is taking a more open approach when it comes to foreign policy.

-Burundi is not a partner country of the Federal Ministry for Economic Cooperation and Development’s country programme.
-There is therefore no bilateral development cooperation between Germany and Burundi; the final projects are scheduled to end by mid-2026.
-These still ongoing projects focus especially on the key issues of water and sanitation, as well as health.
+Burundi is not a partner country of the Federal Ministry for Economic Cooperation and Development’s country programme and the last projects are scheduled to finish by mid-2026.
+The still ongoing projects focus in particular on the key issues of water and sanitation, as well as health.
 Germany nevertheless supports Burundi in a variety of ways.
-It is, on the one hand, one of the largest donors of humanitarian assistance in the country.
-On the other, numerous regional and global programmes also take Burundi into account, for example in the areas of food security, agriculture and mining.
+On the one hand, it is one of the largest donors of humanitarian assistance in the country.
+On the other, numerous regional and global programmes include Burundi, for example in the spheres of food security, agriculture and mining.
 Moreover, Germany is engaged in Burundi in the context of various Team Europe initiatives.

-Land Baden-Württemberg cultivates a partnership with Burundi, which was formalised in 2014 with a joint declaration between the Land government and Burundi’s Minister of Foreign Affairs.
-A programme of events took place to mark its 40th anniversary in 2024.
+Land Baden-Württemberg has had a partnership with Burundi for more than 40 years that was formalised in 2014 through a joint declaration by the Land government and Burundi’s Minister of Foreign Affairs.
 This partnership is primarily overseen by the state-owned Foundation for Development Cooperation – Baden-Württemberg (SEZ).
-A delegation from Land Baden-Württemberg attended the opening of the SEZ liaison office in Bujumbura in June 2023.
+The SEZ has had a liaison office in Bujumbura since June 2023.

 The German language classes offered at the University of Burundi and at a number of schools have met with great interest, with some 3500 students enrolling in them each year.
 In addition, the Goethe-Institut in Nairobi in cooperation with the German Embassy helps to promote German as a foreign language in Burundi.